vulture2600/SandstoneDashboard/README.md

 #### To do

+##### Python script updates:

+* Create the master config json file

-* Python scripts should pull the sensor config file each time with the most recent local copy as the fallback
+* Update the Python scripts to pull the sensor config file each time with the most recent local copy as the fallback

 * The config file will be hosted on a Windows share on the NAS